Early Neuroimaging, Neuroimmune, and Neuropsychology (N³) Lab

 Ayanna Gilmore, MA

-Ayanna received her M.A. in Psychology from The City College of New York-CUNY.
+Ayanna received her MA in Psychology from The City College of New York-CUNY.
 After her graduate studies she joined Rutgers Division of Addiction Psychiatry-RWJMS as a research assistant on the study Mindfulness Oriented Recovery Enhancement in Methadone Treatment for Chronic Pain Management and Opioid Use (MORE).
 Working on the MORE study piqued Ayanna’s interest in substance use trends and treatment outcomes amongst African Americans.
 More broadly, Ayanna is interested in health disparities research and novel intervention methods.

 Research Assistants